imanib123-droid/Focus_Extension/README.md

 # FocusExtension-
 Browser extension to promote focus
-To run, go to chrome exensions, unpack, and up load file
+To run, go to chrome exensions, unpack, and up load files